 Type annotations with Schema (and later, Spec) are almost always one of the things that gets left to languish in any

 project I've worked on.
 Or, developers take the "easy" way out and use

 matches anything, even

-nil).
-The only way I found to force developers to keep these maintained was to keep run-time
+The only way I have found to force developers to keep these definitions maintained was to keep run-time validations

-validations turned on, and not everyone always wants to do that.
-And even if they did, they probably wanted to only have
+turned on, and not everyone always wants to do that.
+And even if they did, they probably want to only have validations

 "Choose Your Own Adventure"-Style Project Architecture